ameeassad/EV-EdgeNet/Blogpost/Blogpost.md

 insufficient information, namely:

-- The authors did not specify the exact network architecture in the paper, noting only that an Xception encoder is used and that a 'light decoder' is built, 'concentrating the heavy computation on the encoder'.
+- The authors did not specify the exact network architecture in the paper, noting only that an Xception encoder is used and that a 'light decoder' is built, _"concentrating the heavy computation on the encoder"_.
 The repository from the paper's authors includes multiple architectures.
 The model 'Segception\_small' is used by default, but there are reasons to believe why the default in the code is not necessarily the model that was used in the paper, see below.
 - The paper references using auxiliary loss during training, this is a common method to combat vanishing gradients in deep models.
 The '\_small' model however does not properly implement an auxiliary loss (in the code it's simply a copy of the normal model loss).